HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Samples/Authentication/Readme.md

 <strong>Note:</strong> Make sure to keep your access token confidential as it provides authorized access to the apps.

-The file [AuthorizationSamples.cs](AuthorizationSamples.cs)  provides several examples for authorization.
+The file [AuthenticationSamples.cs](AuthenticationSamples.cs)  provides several examples for authorization.